What is your typical process for working with a new client?

 Those seeking voice lessons and coaching will visit my website at SingingFLAT.com and click the Shop Lessons link.
 Once there they can select and pay for sessions.
 It's best to start off with a quick online consultation so that I can evaluate the singer's voice and get to know them a bit.

 What should the customer know about your pricing (e.g., discounts, fees)?
 Yes I have a standard pricing system.
-Please visit my Artist Shop to see my rates and feel free to contact me with any questions you may have about the information you find there.
+Feel free to contact me with any questions you may have about the information you find on any pricing page here.
 I have a variety of rates and options that will work with the needs of any learner.

 What education and/or training do you have that relates to your work?